Tierion/now-boltwall/README.md

   via `/api/[BOLTWALL_PATH]`.
 The server will proxy authenticated requests to this URL and can be any URL you want.
 Try it out with the PokéAPI as a test (https://pokeapi.co/api/v2/) and then make a paid request to `/api/protected/pokemon/pikachu`
+- `BOLTWALL_ORIGIN`- For CORS policy.
+If nothing is set, now-boltwall will default to setting `origin:true` which allows requests from all origins.
+To restrict to a specific host, set this via the CLI or `.env` file.

 ### BTCPay Server Configuration